-Clause 55.03-7 Safety -7 Safety objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B12 ✓ Standard met street and internal accessways.
+Clause 55.03-7 Safety 7 Safety objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B12 Entrances to dwellings and residential buildings should not be obscured or isolated from the ✓ Standard met street and internal accessways.
 The entry to dwelling 1 is located at the front of the site, oriented to Chandler Road and the entry to dwelling 2 is oriented to the shared accessway.
 Planting which creates unsafe spaces along streets and accessways should be avoided. ✓ Standard met Visual sight splays are located either side of the accessway, reducing height of landscaping and structures to 900mm.
 Developments should be designed to provide good lighting, visibility and surveillance of car ✓ Standard met parks and internal accessways.
 Bollard lighting has been provided either side of the shared accessway, capable of lighting the car parking areas.
-Private spaces within developments should be protected from inappropriate use as public ✓ Standard met thoroghfares.
+Private spaces within developments should be protected from inappropriate use as public ✓ Standard met thoroghtares.
 Private spaces are delineated by built form or fencing Decision Guidelines The design response.
 Objectives To ensure the layout of development provides for the safety and security of residents and property.

-Clause 55.05- Jause 55.05-6 Landscaping objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B13 The landscape layout and design should: ✓ Standard met Protect any predominant landscape features of the neighbourhood.
+Clause 55.03 Clause 55.03-8 Landscaping objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B13 The landscape layout and design should: ✓ Standard met Protect any predominant landscape features of the neighbourhood.
 The proposed landscape plan incorporates substantial Take into account the soil type and drainage patterns of the site. landscaping within the front setback, along the driveway and within the secluded private open space of each Allow for intended vegetation growth and structural protection of buildings. dwelling.
 In locations of habitat importance, maintain existing habitat and provide for new habitat for plants and animals.
 Provide a safe, attractive and functional environment for residents.
-Development should provide for the retention or planting of trees, where these are part of the ✓ Standard met chalacter of the heighbourhood.
-A number of canopy trees are proposed as part of the application ✓ Standard met removed in the 12 months prior to the application being made No known significant trees to have been removed The landscape design should specify landscape themes, vegetation (location and species), ✓ Standard met paving and lighting.
+Development should provide for the retention or planting of trees, where these are part of the character of the neighbourhood. ✓ Standard met A number of canopy trees are proposed as part of the application Development should provide for the replacement of any significant trees that have been ✓ Standard met removed in the 12 months prior to the application being made No known significant trees to have been removed ✓ Standard met paving and lighting.
 The landscape plan specifies landscaping themes, vegetation, paving and lighting Development should meet any additional landscape requirements specified in a schedule to ✓ Standard met the zone.
-Total front setback - 94.3sqm All schedules to all residential zones: Area set aside for landscaping - 70.9sqm or 75.19% "70% of ground level front setback, and side and rear setbacks, planted with 1 substantial landscaping and canopy trees."
+Total front setback - 94.3sqm All schedules to all residential zones: Area set aside for landscaping - 70.9sqm or 75.19% "70% of ground level front setback, and side and rear setbacks, planted with substantial landscaping and canopy trees."
 Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
-Sallies Any relevant plan or policy for landscape design in the SPPF and the LPPF, including the MSS and local planning policies.
+Sauldelines Any relevant plan or policy for landscape design in the SPPF and the LPPF, including the MSS and local planning policies.